Ababwa/packer/readme.md

-Attepts to pack rectangles into as small and square a space as possible by packing two opposing corners.
+Attempts to pack rectangles into as small and square a space as possible by packing two opposing corners.

 Works as follows: